 HOW DOES THE LOAN FORGIVENESS WORK?

-Under the CARES Act, a borrower is eligible for loan forgiveness equal to the amount the borrower spent on the following items during the 8-week period beginning on the date of the origination of the loan:
+Under the CARES Act, a borrower is eligible to apply for loan forgiveness equal to the amount the borrower spent on the following items during the Covered Period beginning on the date of the origination of the loan:

 The SBA will provide low-interest federal disaster loans to small businesses affected by the COVID-19 pandemic.
 Businesses must apply directly through the SBA for this loan.